-When a child has a cold, allergy or upper respiratory infection, bacteria or viruses can collect behind the ear drum, preventing proper drainage.
-This can cause an inflammation and pain in the ear.
+When a child has a cold, allergy, or upper respiratory infection, bacteria or viruses can collect behind the eardrum, preventing proper drainage.
+This can cause inflammation and pain in the ear.
 Ear infections, also called otitis media, are usually treated with medications.
 Sometimes, the infection doesn’t fully respond to the medications, or fluid does not completely drain.
 These issues can result in persistent infections and hearing loss.

 Yes, it is!
-In fact, ear wax, also called cerumen, is a good thing because it helps to clean and lubricate the ear and protect it from bacteria, fungi and insects.
+In fact, ear wax, also called cerumen, is a good thing because it helps to clean and lubricate the ear and protect it from bacteria, fungi, and insects.
 There are times, however, when ear wax can be a problem.
-If there is too much, it can press against the eardrum, block the auditory canal and cause hearing loss.
+If there is too much, it can press against the eardrum, blocking the auditory canal and cause hearing loss.

-Yes, an inner ear problem can cause you to feel dizzy, lightheaded or confused.
+Yes, an inner ear problem can cause you to feel dizzy, lightheaded, or confused.
 Or, it can make you feel as if you’re floating.
-One of the most common of these feelings is Vertigo, a type of dizziness that creates the sensation of spinning or swaying, even through your body is stationary.
+One of the most common of these feelings is Vertigo, a type of dizziness that creates the sensation of spinning or swaying, even though your body is stationary.

 Ménière’s disease is an inner ear disorder that affects hearing and balance, often causing Vertigo.
 Common symptoms are hearing loss that comes and goes, Tinnitus, and pressure in the ears.